belissent/GrampsDynamicWebReport/README.md

 GrampsDynamicWebReport
 ======================

-Add-on for GRAMPS: Produces dynamic (based on Javascript) Web Pages for your family tree
+Add-on for GRAMPS: Produces dynamic (based on Javascript) web pages for your family tree